 Curonian Spit is an almost 100 km long narrow sand spit and barrier system separating the Curonian Lagoon from the Baltic Sea.
 The sand spit is only 400 meters wide at the narrowest spot and a few kilometers at the widest.
 The northern part of the peninsula is located in Lithuania whilst the southern part is part is located in the Russian enclave of Kaliningrad.
 Furthermore, Curonian Spit is an UNESCO World Heritage Site shared by two countries.

-Highest Sand Dunes in Europe
+Highest moving sand dunes in Europe

-The average height is around 30-35 meters however some of them exceeds incredible 60 meters.
-The peninsula offers beautiful natural habitat, surrounded by fresh air, pine trees and sandy beaches.
+The average height is around 30-35 meters.
+However some of them exceeds incredible 60 meters.
+In addition, it offers beautiful natural habitats, surrounded by fresh air, pine trees and sandy beaches.
 From the viewpoints it looks like the Sahara except for the scattered pine forests.
 Most of the sand dunes are covered by dense pine forest.
-You may see wild boar and elk.
+Further, you may also see wild boar and elk.